 The password associated with the given username.

 The test command can be used to verify the currently configured server.
-To do this, it connection with the server will be established.
+To do this, a connection to the server will be established.
 No other actions will be executed.

 Once you have configured your server, you can use the save command to persist your changes.
 Once your changes have been saved the configured server should be immediately available in the folder tree view.